letisiapangataa/letisiapangataa.github.io/README.md

 # Letisia's Technical Notes

-I've just wanted a little space to be able to document my technical failures and successes.
+I just wanted a little area where I'd be able to document my technical failures and successes.